 (917) 568-3360 • gba [at!] gandre [dot!] ws

-Fall 2012-present Visiting Assistant Professor of Communication, Marist College
+Fall 2012-Spring 2013 Visiting Assistant Professor of Communication, Marist College

 - Teaching two sections each of Media Literacy and Digital Toolbox (Adobe Creative Suite applications) to undergraduates.